SitecoreUnicorn/Unicorn/README.md

     <add key="DeploymentToolAuthToken" value="generate-a-long-random-string-for-this" />

 Then when your build script calls the Unicorn control panel simply pass this key value along as an Authenticate HTTP header.
-For example using PowerShell 3.0 or later you would use this:
+For example using PowerShell 3.0 or later (such as with [Beaver](https://github.com/kamsar/Beaver)) you would use this:

 	$url = 'http://your-site-authoring-url/unicorn.axd?verb=Sync'
 	$deploymentToolAuthToken = 'generate-a-long-random-string-for-this'